piersholt/wilhelm-docs/nav/ab.md

 ## Use Cases

-The GTF uses this to determine if it should pass the GT video through to the FMBT (Rear Screen).
+The GTF uses this to determine if it should pass the GT/NAV video through to the FMBT (Rear Screen).